taijeronv/taijeronv_info/content/authors/admin/_index.md

 Originally from the Island of Guam I joined the Army in 1981 at the age of 17.
 In 2001 after 20 years in the Army I decided to start the next chapter of my life.
-Since my transition I've had a variety of jobs most in the area of military training and education, at the Command and General Staff College, West Point, and in Afghanistan.
+Since my transition I've had a variety of jobs:

+- International Conflict Monitoring
+- Teaching at the Land Forces Academy in Odesa Ukraine
+-  Mentoring the Afghan Uniformed Police in Khowst Province, Afghanistan
+-  Teaching cadets tactical decision-making at the United States Military Academy
+- Running Decisive Action games at Command and General Staff College in support of Division Level Staff Exercises

 I am currently serving as the Team Operations Officer for an international team of monitors in the city of Odesa, Ukraine.
 I plan operations, manage assets and personnel, and I monitor the military/security situation in accordance with our mandate.

-After five years in the Organization for Security and Operation in Europe I am ready to move back to the doing what I love which is military training and
+After five years in the Organization for Security and Cooperation in Europe I am ready to move back to doing what I love.
-education.

-Even though I've been away from the training and education domain I have not been idle.
-I believe I have a unique combination of skills as a consumer of games, teacher, curriculum developer, and game developer.
-In most cases you may find someone with experience in one or two of these areas, but in my case I've almost "done it all."

-So what have I been doing while on break from training and education?
-I am currently working on my own project which is a web-based wargame designed specifically for training and education.
-I believe this is a unique way to deliver such a game and has the potential to reach the most users.

-The NextGen Wargame is just the beginning.
-I also plan to develop a basic package of content that will focus on the undergrad level of PME.
-The whole system will be web based and accessible from anywhere in the world as long as there's an internet connection.
+I believe I have a unique combination of skills which is why I consider myself very strong in this area:
+- I've been playing commercial wargames for over 40 years.
+- I've used games in the classroom to educate several thousand cadets.
+- I helped develop a game, writing the requirements and validating its functionality.
+- I am designing a game.

+The NextGen Wargame is my passion project.
+Imagine a game suitable for use in the classroom but delivered over the internet and playable inside a browser.
+All the content on one website for example lessons, insructors notes, AAR files for studying, etc.  This is my vision for the NextGen Wargame.